BIMrxLAB/Revit2GraphQL/README.md

 the following elements can be resolved using GraphQL:

 1) FamilyCategories, Families, FamilySymbols
+1) FamilyInstances with Parameters
-1) Schedules with data
+1) ViewSchedules with data
 1) MEP Systems - entrance only: id, name, mep domain
+1) Assemblies - entrance only: id, name
-1) assemblies - entrance only: id, name
+1) Sheets - entrance only: id, name
-1) sheets - entrance only: id, name
+1) Phases - entrance only: id, name

+there is a mutation that let's you change parameters.

 the only thing this needs in the Revit.exe.config file's //runtime//assemblyBinding section is